 The big disappointment here is that the Z5 can only muster shooting at 4.5fps.
 It struggles therefore to capture split-second action, and if you’re somebody who wants to shoot that kind of thing with any regularity, it’s probably not the right model for you – the Z6 by contrast offers 12fps shooting.

-Connections and Battery – a better battery life than the Z6
+- A better battery life than the Z6

 When it comes to battery life, the Z5 has a longer official rating than the Z6 – perhaps because of the missing top plate and the lower-resolution screen.
 Whatever the technical reason, it’s rated for 390 shots when using the viewfinder, but you’ll almost certainly get more from it than that on any given average day.
 You can also expect more if you shoot exclusively with the screen, where you get an official rating of 470 shots.
 It can also be charged via USB so you can give it a power burst while on the go, as well as not have to worry about packing dedicated chargers when travelling.